 Also on Friday, an exclusive party will be held at a private residence in Kaanapali to raise funds for Jazz Maui’s music education programs.

-This intimate evening will feature performances by world-class jazz musicians, fine food by Honu, Kahana Grill, Lulu's Lahaina and Merriman's Kapalua, and wine pairings by Chef Donato Loperfido of Flavors of Italy importers.
+This intimate evening will feature performances by world-class jazz musicians, fine food by Honu, Kahana Grill, Lulu’s Lahaina and Merriman’s Kapalua, along with wine pairings by Chef Donato Loperfido of Flavors of Italy importers.
 For reservations, go to www.jazzmaui.org.

 Another free jazz performance with special guest musicians will take place from 4 to 6 p.m. at Whalers Village on Saturday, July 6.